Sugar Crystal Experiment for Kids

 What Kids Learn

-This simple kitchen experiment helps kids understand several science ideas:
+This simple food science experiment helps kids understand several science ideas:

 • How liquids evaporate